ShadowTraffic/shadowtraffic-examples/README.md

 **Discussion**

 This example uses a [state machine](https://docs.shadowtraffic.io/reference/generators/stateMachine/) to weight the activity of a social media post.
 Most posts don't get much traffic; some a lot of traffic; others a lot of spam.
+This example uses `merge previous` to automatically merge in previous activity.